MicrosoftDocs/win32/desktop-src/MSIProv/win32-movefileaction.md

 ---
 title: Win32\_MoveFileAction class
-description: The Win32\_MoveFileAction WMI class allows the author to locate files that already exist on the user's computer, and move or copy those files to a new location. ms.assetid: '84f3fed2-f5ac-44b4-9b89-5a775c51a2b0'
+description: The Win32\_MoveFileAction WMI class allows the author to locate files that already exist on the users computer, and move or copy those files to a new location. ms.assetid: 84f3fed2-f5ac-44b4-9b89-5a775c51a2b0
-keywords: ["Win32_MoveFileAction class", "Win32_MoveFileAction class, described"]
+keywords:
+- Win32_MoveFileAction class
+- Win32_MoveFileAction class, described
 topic_type:
 - apiref
 api_name: